STAGE: Sylvia – Seabrooke’s Theatre, Durban High School

-A PERKY pooch that converses with her owners – a pet depicted by an actress with a ‘shaggy dog’ haircut, in a collar-like necklace and a fake-fur top above an exposed midriff, scruffy denim shorts and furry kneepads.
+Sylvia is the name of the bundle of fluff that converses with her owners and is depicted by an actress with a ‘shaggy dog’ haircut, in a collar-like necklace and a fake-fur top above an exposed midriff, scruffy denim shorts and furry kneepads.

-That description of the title character in Sylvia, the latest production from Durban’s treasured KickstArt theatre company, might suggest it is aimed squarely at children.
-Instead – and spread the word far and wide – this is a delightful, robust and increasingly quirky comedy, flecked with surprises, about a mischievous mutt poised to gnaw a hole in the 20-year marriage of the couple that adopt her.
+This description might suggest the play is aimed squarely at children.
+Instead – and spread the word far and wide – this is a delightful, robust and increasingly quirky comedy about a mischievous mutt poised to gnaw a hole in the 20-year marriage of the couple that adopt her.

-The cute canine is energetically portrayed – with assorted quirks and a chuckle-inducing ‘Hey!
-Hey!” as a substitute for barks – by the ever-ebullient Cara Roberts, fresh from her success in the award-winning The King of Broken Things.
+The cute canine is once again energetically portrayed – with assorted quirks and a chuckle-inducing ‘Hey!
+Hey!” as a substitute for barks – by the ever-ebullient Cara Roberts, star of the award-winning Durban play, The King of Broken Things.
 Ever-dependable Bryan Hiles is the amiable Greg, the middleaged man, unhappy with his job and life in general, who finds new zest when he finds Sylvia in a park and takes her home and into his heart.

-Slowly elbowed into tolerating Sylvia for a few days before she makes any final decisions, Kate then finds her living-room, and her marriage, slowly showing signs of going to hell.
+Slowly elbowed into tolerating Sylvia for a few days before she makes any final decisions about keeping the canine, Kate then finds her living-room, and her marriage, slowly showing signs of going to hell.
 She also starts to doubt Greg’s sanity…

-Sylvia is co-directed with a keen sense of fun by Peter Court and Greg King, and it is interesting to note that it marks the return to acting of KickstArt’s founder and award-winning set and costume designer King, who has not tread the boards in yonks.
+Sylvia is co-directed with a keen sense of fun by Peter Court and Greg King, and it is interesting to note that it marks the return to acting of King, KickstArt’s founder and award-winning set and costume designer, who, before KickstArt premiered Sylvia last year, had not tread the boards in yonks.

-He is a hoot in three very showy roles, all of them characters who interact with and proffer advice, sought or not, to Sylvia’s owners.
-They are Phyllis, a kugel friend of Kate, who has to suffer an amorous assault from Sylvia; a gender-ambiguous therapist called Leslie; and Tom, a macho, fellow dog-owner who has some weird views on life and whose dog, Bowzer, tends to whip Sylvia into a sexual frenzy.
+King is a hoot in three very showy, scene-stealing roles, all of them characters who interact with and proffer advice, sought or not, to Sylvia’s owners.
+They are animated Phyllis, a kugel friend of Kate, who has to suffer an amorous assault from Sylvia; a gender-ambiguous therapist called Leslie; and Tom, a macho, fellow dog-owner who has some weird views on life and whose dog, Bowzer, tends to whip Sylvia into a sexual frenzy.